Act Governing Food Safety and Sanitation

 Upon diagnosing a patient suspected of food poisoning, a medical institution shall report to the local competent authority within 24 hours.

-Chapter III Sanitary Control of Food Businesses
+Chapter III Sanitary Control of Food Business Operators

 Article 7